Landcruiser87/compare_abstracts/README.md

 ## TUI

-This repo also comes with a TUI (Terminal User Interface) that allows you to explore the scraped JSON objects for each year.
+This repo also comes with a TUI (Terminal User Interface) that allows you to explore the JSON objects for each conference / year.
 This repo was forked from [here](https://github.com/oleksis/jtree) and updated with a ScrollableContainer on the right panel instead of the previous output.
 Thank you to [oleksis](https://github.com/oleksis) for creating the initial structure!! :tada: